GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: The GradingAttack Framework

 To optimize the attack suffix, different adversarial transformation functions $f(P)$ correspond to different loss functions $\mathcal{L}$, but they share the common objective of minimizing the loss for generating the target grading outcome $r_{target}$.

-where $\mathbf{G}$ represents the grading model. $x_i$ and $x^*_i$ denote the $i$-th token and its optimal counterpart in the attack suffix respectively, and $V$ represents the vocabulary space.
+where $\mathbf{G}$ represents the grading model. $x_i$ and $x^*_i$ denote the $i$-th token and its optimal counterpart in the attack suffix respectively and $V$ represents the vocabulary space.

 \paragraph{Prompt-level Attack.} Unlike token-level attack, prompt-level attack directly modifies the grading prompt $P$ with different strategies to generate an adversarial prompt $P'$, aiming to generate a targeted grading outcome $r_{target}$.
-The adversarial prompt is formulated as:

-where $g(P)$ represents the strategy for modifying the grading prompt, corresponding to the prompt-level attack method.
+The adversarial prompt is formulated as: $P' = g(P)$, where $g(P)$ represents the strategy for modifying the grading prompt, corresponding to the prompt-level attack method.

 The objective of a prompt-level attack is to find an optimal adversarial prompt:

 where $\mathcal{P}$ represents the space of valid prompts generated by $g(P)$.